 The beloved architectural style known as Craftsman has undeniably British roots, yet it’s unmistakably American, from Oregon to Alabama to Illinois.
 Might that explain its enduring appeal?

 Industry data and research for professional home builders and remodelers.

-Builder confidence in the market for newly built, single-family homes rose two points to 55 on the Housing Market Index (HMI) for August.
+Builder confidence in the market for newly built, single-family homes rose for a fourth consecutive month in September to a level of 59 on the Housing Market Index.